Support road.cc

 Hopefully all that talk of rain and locking your bike won’t have put you off – there really is nothing better than getting to work under your own steam, and once you’ve done it a few times you will wonder why you never thought of doing it before, and will also likely need to be dragged kicking and screaming back into undertaking the trip the way you did before.

-And not only will you be feeling happier and more healthy, but you’ll see the benefits in your bank account too as the pounds begin to add up – some of which, we should perhaps warn you, is likely to be siphoned off to buy new accessories for your bike, or to build up a cycle clothing wardrobe.
+And not only will you be feeling happier and more healthy, but you’ll see the benefits in your bank account too as the pounds begin to add up.
+However, we should mention that some of those savings might be spent on new bike accessories or building up your cycling wardrobe.

 What are your top cycle commuting tips?
-Let us know in the comments for the next update of this article
+Let us know in the comments section below.

 Add new comment